rackerlabs/support-how-to/content/how-to/cloud-servers/speed-up-rsync-when-migrating-a-linux-server-from-the-command-line/index.md

   using rsync takes longer to complete than you might expect.
 This means an initial rsync takes longer, but a second pass in rescue mode&mdash;with associated downtime&mdash;is shorter.
-- **Servers containing multiple files that are being updated during live rsync**.
+- **Servers containing multiple files updated during live rsync**.
 Typically, these are MySQL&reg; MyISAM table files or web servers hosting multiple domains, each configured to log to separate files.
-The need to update these actively written files after the rsync's first-pass copy extends the downtime from a reboot to complete a second pass of the rsync process.
+The need to update these actively written files after the first-pass rsync copy extends the downtime from a reboot to complete a second pass of the rsync process.
 - **Servers containing one or more large files updated during migration**.
 Examples include MySQL databases using InnoDB format, mail servers with large mail logs, and